 They have a knack for creating spaces that are at once inviting and uncluttered, thanks to their use of a variety of textures and simple, elegant forms.
 These creations are works of art in their own right, but they never veer from a minimalistic simplicity.
 Scandinavian interiors emphasise open floor plans, few decorative elements, abundant natural light, and functional, minimalist furniture.

 This version of interior decoration adheres to the so-called "Bauhaus principles," which emphasise the use of smooth curves, all-white colour schemes, wide-plank flooring, and precise object proportions.
 The designers also make sure to employ bright but subtle accent colours, natural materials, and curvy but not too severe shapes.
 Typically, Scandinavian styled products are cutting-edge, functional, and unfussy.

 14. Rustic Style

-- Use of reclaimed wood,
+- Flooring made of wood,

 15. Asian Design

-Important Asian interior design elements:
+Important aspects of Asian interior design: